lpzjerry/CS3343/README.md

     - Unix-like environment (i.e. terminal)
     - Java Runtime Environment (JRE) 1.8

-Download the source code from GitHub first
+Download the source code from [Project page](https://github.com/patrickwang96/CS3343) and Unzip *or* download by git clone,
 ```
 git clone https://github.com/patrickwang96/CS3343.git
 ```
-*Optional* Download directly from [Project Website](https://github.com/patrickwang96/CS3343) and Unzip

-To create structure of the compiled classes, go to CS3343 repo's folder,
+To create structure of the compiled classes, go to CS3343 repo's folder first,
 ```
 cd CS3343/
 ```

-and run the below commands in terminal.
+and run the commands below in terminal,
 ```
 make new
 ```